EconometricInstitute/feb22012-programming-website/data/week4/3-finding-and-comparing-objects.md

 For deeper understanding, elaborate for yourself on the fingerprint analogy: if the same human leaves fingerprints in two locations, they will be equal.
 However, if two sets of fingerprints are equal, they still could be from different humans.
 How does this compare to the use of hashCode()?

 ### Overriding equals() and hashCode()
 Adhering to the contracts of `equals()` and `hashCode()` can be a tricky business.
-In practice you should try to avoid doing this by hand.
+In practice, you should try to avoid doing this by hand.
 Actually, `IntelliJ` or any other good IDE can generate the code for you!
 Consider the following example:
 ```java
 public class Pair {